|1. Bakoya woman|

 HOME SECTION INDEX BACKPhoto potraits (Bakoya Pygmy people), with soundscape and descriptive notes (BaKoya Pygmies of Gabon).

 Photos, texts and audio recordings by Luis Devin.

 Photos, videos and sounds are available for licensing, both for multimedia use and paper publications.
 For the terms and conditions, contact the author from the Contact page

-The time in the tropical rainforests of the Western Congo Basin, where the BaKoya pygmy people live, is 06:38.
-It's day time.
+The time in the tropical rainforests of the Western Congo Basin, where the BaKoya pygmy people live, is 06:03.
+It's sunrise.
 Every minute, at least 25 hectares (250.000 m²) of forest are destroyed around the world (source: WWF).Go to the Other Pygmy Peoples section index

 Copyright © 1998-2014 Luis Devin.
 All rights reserved.